II Corinthians 5:1-9

 » View this passage in NIV (Bible Gateway)

-I have known pastors, missionaries and Bible school students who argue that since they devote their whole life to serving the Lord, they are not obligated to give financially to the Lord’s work.
-This passage says just the opposite is true (vv.
+I have known pastors, missionaries, and Bible school students who argue that since they devote their whole life to serving the Lord, they are not obligated to give financially to the Lord’s work.
+Paul says just the opposite is true (vv.
 7-8).
-If you are wonderfully gifted from God, you ought to want to give more.
-You know that our Lord Jesus Christ was kind enough to give up all his riches and become poor, so that you could become rich (v.
-9).
+If you are gifted from God, you ought to want to give more.
+These Corinthian believers were so wrapped up in the gifts of the Spirit that they neglected the grace of giving.
+They had an abundance of spiritual gifts and yet they were lax in keeping their promise and sharing with their money.
 Paul had every right to expect the Corinthian church to participate in this special offering.
 This was their expressed desire more than a year before this.
-He is only asking that they follow through with their original commitment (vv.
-10-11).
-How disappointing it must be to our Lord to see an individual or church promise to support a missionary and then when he gets on the mission field they drop him.
+He is only asking that they follow through with their original commitment.
+How easy it is to make a commitment to support some missionary or project and then not follow through.

 Three Levels of Giving: